 And while experts admit fraud with voting-by-mail is more common than with in-person voting, they say it is still rare.
 News21, a national investigative reporting project that tracks cases of election fraud, found 24% of reported election fraud prosecutions from 2000 to 2012 involved mail-in ballots.
 But the total number out of billions of votes was just 491.

-And the conservative Heritage Foundation think-tank found just 1,298 instances of voter fraud out of more than 250 ballots cast over 20 years.
+And the conservative Heritage Foundation think-tank found just 1,298 instances of voter fraud out of more than 250 million ballots cast over 20 years.
 About 200 of those cases involved mail-in ballots.

 In the five states that have universal mail-in elections -- Colorado, Hawaii, Oregon, Utah and Washington -- The Brookings Institution analyzed data and found only a small number of voter fraud cases overall and almost all of those involved individuals and not organized fraud attempts.